Third country nationals

 Citizens of certain countries can enter the Schengen area for shorter time periods without a visa.
 A shorter stay will be allowed, in general max 90 days during a 180 day time frame in all Schengen countries.
 Your likelihood of leaving the Schengen area within the legal time frame will be evaluated upon entry.
 Meaning that you need to document your purpose for travelling, and that you hold sufficient funds for your entire stay.
 You also need a return ticket or sufficient funds to purchase this.
 Your travel document needs to be valid at least three months after planned departure date from the Schengen area.

-Work and studies is not permitted during your visa free stay, for that a permit is required.
+Work and studies is in general not permitted during your visa free stay, for that a permit is required.
+More information is available from Swedish Migration Agency.

 Entry from Ukraine